 If we want permanent happiness, we need to find it in something that lasts even longer than we do.
 That’s where spirituality comes in.
 Ancient thinkers experienced discontent similar to ours.
 They searched hard for answers and discovered this secret: when we achieve a calm mind, discontent dissolves and happiness increases.

 These wise seekers developed techniques, like meditation, that helped calm the mind.
-They even discovered a byproduct of the calm mind—waves of endless joy rising from within—a joy that is not dependent on any external object or situation.
-The calm mind is like a gold mine within each of us that, once tapped, can provide a wealth of peace, contentment, and joy unlike anything the world can provide.
+They even discovered a byproduct of the calm mind—waves of endless joy rising from within—a joy that’s not dependent on any external object or situation.
+The calm mind is like a gold mine within each of us that, once tapped, can provide a wealth of peace, contentment, and joy unlike anything worldly trinkets can provide.

 The wise sages, both of ancient times and today, know that true happiness can’t be experienced by anything that exists outside ourselves.
 If we seek lasting happiness without the ups and downs of life, without the new becoming old, without anticipation that always ends in disappointment, we need to connect with the source of true happiness.
 That source lies within—and the stilled mind is the key that opens its door.

 Achieving Happiness is Easier Than You Think

 You might think that such true and lasting happiness isn’t possible in today’s world.
 You might think that you need to renounce your life and go live in a Himalayan cave, practicing severe disciplines.
 But this is not the case.